houmain/gpupad/README.md

 GPUpad
 ======
-Aims to be a simple to use GLSL source code editor, which allows to immediately try out the shaders.
+Aims to be a lightweight editor for GLSL shaders of all kinds and a fully-featured IDE for developing GPU based algorithms.

 Features
 --------